The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 \section{Source particle at rest}

-Consider a source particle at rest, with electric charge $Q$.
-This particle is the source of an electric field $\vec{E}$ that points in the radial direction and has magnitude $Q/R^2$ (in Gaussian units), where $R$ is the distance between the source particle and the field point.
-In this reference frame the magnetic field $\vec{B}$ is zero and the Lorentz force has only an electric part $\vec{F} = q \, \vec{E}$.
+Consider a source particle at rest, with electric charge $Q$, and a field point at $\vec{R}$, where $\vec{R}$ is the displacement vector from the source particle to the field point.
+The particle is the source of an electric field $\vec{E}$ that points in the radial direction of $\vec{R}$ and has the magnitude of $Q/R^2$ (in Gaussian units), where $R$ is the distance between the source particle and the field point.
+In this reference frame the magnetic field $\vec{B}$ is zero and the Lorentz force has only an electric part, that is $\vec{F} = q \, \vec{E}$.

-A Lorentz transformation could bring us to a reference frame where the source particle is moving with constant velocity, the magnetic field is not zero, and the Lorentz force may also have a magnetic part.
-In this case the electromagnetic interaction is due to the same four-force as before, which has different spatial and temporal components in different inertial reference frames \cite{galeriu3D}.
-For this reason here we will only investigate the case of a source particle at rest.
+A Lorentz transformation could bring us to a reference frame where the source particle is moving with constant velocity, the magnetic field is not zero, and the Lorentz force, for a test particle in motion, has also a magnetic part.
+This Lorentz transformation in effect introduces the velocity dependent magnetic interaction as a relativistic efect.
+However, even in this case, the electromagnetic interaction is due to the same four-force as before, which has different spatial and temporal components in different inertial reference frames \cite{galeriu3D}.
+For this reason in Section 2 we only investigate the case of a source particle at rest.